Azure/azure-docs-sdk-java/docs-ref-services/latest/storage-file-share-readme.md

 https://<storage account>.file.core.windows.net/<share>
 ```

-The following URL addresses a queue in the diagram:
+The following URL addresses a file share with name `images-to-download`:

 ```
 https://myaccount.file.core.windows.net/images-to-download
 ```

 #### Resource URI Syntax
-For the storage account, the base URI for queue operations includes the name of the account only:
+For the storage account, the base URI for file share operations includes the name of the account only:

 ```
 https://myaccount.file.core.windows.net